OrdinaryMagician/ibuki_m/README.md

 As expected of an **Anarukon**, she will get back up after a while when she gets killed, so you don't have to worry about losing her.
 If she ever loses track of you somehow, she can easily employ the trusty magic skills of her **Yanikov** blood to warp to your position.

 You can share healing and powerups with her *(Yes, this includes the milk)*.

 ---

-## DLC

-Post-release I could attempt to add some extra weapons to expand this arsenal, perhaps some other personal favorites.

-### Slot 4 - Ninnacht .50 PE Brave Beagle *[Shotgun]*

-*"Oh, this doggy really does bite."*

-A beefy handcannon of the olden days, made quite popular thanks to it being featured in practically every action movie and shooter game.
-It has resisted the test of time, and even some **UAC** marines are known to carry them.
-The official full naming of the caliber, devised by **Blackmann Arms**, cannot be disclosed without prompting chuckles from **Saya**.

-It would seemingly kick like a mule, but Ibuki doesn't have much trouble with that, unlike her smaller companion.
-Has a propensity to turn squishy targets into meatloaf.

-Like your usual sidearm, you can also give it a spin with the utility key.
-However, it can't be dual-wielded.

-#### .50 PE *[Shells]*

-*"\*snicker\* Wait, it actually means THAT?"*

-Found in 7 round mags.

-### Slot 5 - Garrett MK.77 "Survivor" *[Super Shotgun]*

-*"There WAS a hell knight..."*

-Having miraculously come out unscathed from the **White Scar**, the **Garrett Gunners Group** celebrated with the creation of this .50 OMG over-under hunting rifle, popular among wastelanders at the time, and more popular nowadays among survivors of the demonic invasion of 2148, for its ability to *"erase"* beastly Hell nobles.

-Holding the utility key will switch to two-shot mode, for when you truly want something erased.

-#### .50 Oh My God *[Shells]*

-*"I don't think these really are that OMG-worthy, I've seen bigger."*

-Found as either spare rounds or 20 round packs.

-### Slot 6 - Shinigami MM95 *[Chaingun]*

-*"Well, I do like me some penetration once in a while."*

-The ***"Masamune 95"*** was the very first battle rifle devised by **Shinigami Inc.**, meant to compete with popular western battle rifles at the time, such as the **HM417**.
-As per usual convention it is chambered for 7.62×51mm, although conversion kits exist for lower AND higher calibers.
-It is additionally equipped with a holographic sight for improved sighted accuracy.
-Bullets are enchanted for extra penetration, allowing them to cleave cleanly through everything, including some walls.

-The utility key alternates between semi auto, three round burst and full auto.

-#### 7.62×51mm NATO *[Bullets]*

-*"Real...
-Fuckin'...
-NATO."*

-Very standard stuff.
-Found in 20-round mags.

-### Slot 7 - Itamex "Rita" Micro-Missile Launcher *[Rocket Launcher]*

-*"Good things come in small packages...
-LOTS of exploding small packages."*

-Nicknamed the ***"Eightball"*** by enthusiasts *(especially of the nerdy kind, who in addition don't realize what that name actually referred to)*, the **Rita** is a force to be reckoned with.
-Eight revolving barrels, for up to eight simultaneous micro-missile launches.
-Ammunition is fed from a 24-round internal magazine, allowing for the user to dispense three full barrages of projectiles before needing to reload.

-While aiming through the visor, you will mark whatever target you've got on your sights to lock on for homing missiles.

-The utility key loads the barrels, up to eight in total.
-All will be fired simultaneously in a tight wad upon pressing the fire button.
-Note that if you didn't preload and press the fire button, it will load just one missile beforehand.

-#### 20×30mm Micro-Missile *[Rockets]*

-*"It's not the size that matters..."*

-Found as either spare rounds or 8-round packs.

-### Slot 8 - Cyrus Stormbringer *[Plasma Rifle]*

-*"Electricity isn't scary...
-But it's gonna be for you."*

-The very power of lightning at your fingertips.
-Unleashing potent arcs of high voltage death, the **Stormbringer** can melt through anything you aim it at, and cook raw poultry in a matter of milliseconds *(delicious)*.

-Don't even think about using this underwater, although it is a very good strategy to aim for it as long as it's the enemy that's touching the stuff and not you.

-A tap of the utility key will toggle a focused mode which keeps the arcs from spreading too much, allowing them to focus entirely on one target at a time, for maximum cooking potential.

-#### Dysedum Rod *[Cells]*

-*"We trust the rod...
-Or whatever it was that Sayacchi said."*

-You'll find these either all alone or in small handfuls.
-The Stormbringer takes seven of them.

----